 Week Five: Everyday Should be Earth Day!

 Hello fellow gardeners!
 If you've been following along from the beginning, thanks for sticking with us.
 If you're new, welcome aboard!
 We hope you're finding this weekly post useful, or at least amusing.
-As always, if you have any comments, feedback, or want to start a conversation about a topic we've broached here, leave a comment at the bottom!

 This Week We'll cover indoor and outdoor tasks for seedling and garden prep.
 But we'll also circle back to another way of growing your own food we've mentioned but not yet explored: container gardening.
 It's never too late to start growing something in a container, and for those of us new to growing food it's a great way to start!